BIGJRA/BIGJRA.github.io/reborn.md

 You will then be given the Field Notes App in your Pokegear, and offered to turn on a graphical feature that shows off field effect boosts in battle.
 I recommend doing this!
 You will also be given the *Electric Terrain Readout*.
 Anyways, if you noticed, we were battling on the Factory Field earlier.
 Most of the important trainers in this game we will be fighting on these custom field effects, so the Field Notes will be very helpful.

 Before we continue with the story, there are a couple quests we can take care of now.

+Go to the factory area where we first met Fern, and talk to the scientist guy on the right side of the factory.
+He will give us the *Factory Field Readout*, so now we have more details whenever we have battles on the Factory Field that was in Mosswater.

 Head down and talk to the purple haired guy above the train station.
 A hotshot will steal his painkillers!
 Follow him inside the North Peridot Alley, where you can fight him.
 Once you defeat him, return to the guy who will give you 5 *Exp.
 Candy S*.
 Nice.